PHP: Data Types

-There are different ways to represent data in a program.
+There are different ways to represent data in programs.

-There are strings - sets of characters inside quotation marks like "Hello, World!"
+There are strings — sets of characters in quote marks, like "Hello, World!"

 , -198